Praful22/Model-Based-Mobile-Robot-Control/README.md

 # Model-Based-Mobile-Robot-Control
-Controlling a robot to move on its wheels autonomously using SIMULINK/MATLAB models.
+Model-Based Design Approach to control a robot's motion on its wheels autonomously using SIMULINK/MATLAB.